Giuleus957/trnpy/README.md

 With an existing Python environment, you can use `setup.py` to install TRNpy into the appropriate place in your Python environment.
 Then you can import it into your own Python scripts.

+**With this fork you just need the line "pip install ." once you have get to the folder with the cmd**

 Support